happycog/Antenna/README.md

 - `viddler_type='simple/player'` -- Specifies the player type.
 Defaults to player.
 - `viddler_ratio='widescreen/fullscreen'` -- Aspect ratio will be automatically determined if not set.

 The plugin automatically caches returned data for one week.
-You can control this setting with the cache_minutes parameter, or set cache_minutes to "0" to disable the cache.
+You can control this setting with the `cache_minutes` parameter, or set `cache_minutes` to "`0`" to disable the cache.

 **NOTE** For this to work with all urls please ensure that in Weblog/Channel -> Preferences, you have 'Automatically turn URLs and email addresses into links?' set to 'No'.